Academia de Prospecto Complex

 The Academia de Prospecto Complex is a stadium complex in San Antonio de Guerra, Dominican Republic.
-It is the home of the Dominican Summer League Indians and the Dominican Summer League Indians/Brewers.
-It is also where the Cleveland Indians organization conducts all of its Latin American operations.
+It is the home of the Dominican Summer League Guardians and the Dominican Summer League Guardians/Brewers.
+It is also where the Cleveland Guardians organization conducts all of its Latin American operations.

 History

-The stadium officially opened in May 2011, and since then it has been used to train the Dominican Summer League Indians.
+The stadium officially opened in May 2011, and since then it has been used to train the Dominican Summer League Guardians.
 It is where the team plays its home games.
-As of the 2017 DSL season, the DSL Indians/Brewers cooperative team also plays its home games at the Academia de Prospecto Complex.
+As of the 2017 DSL season, the DSL Guardians/Brewers cooperative team also plays its home games at the Academia de Prospecto Complex.

 Facilities

-Chris Antonetti, current President of the Cleveland Indians, described the academy as "state-of-the-art".
-The academy was designed to prepare young Dominican players for a future career with the Indians in Major League Baseball.
+Chris Antonetti, current President of the Cleveland Guardians, described the academy as "state-of-the-art".
+The academy was designed to prepare young Dominican players for a future career with the Guardians in Major League Baseball.
 It has multiple fields for the players to practice on, as well as training mounds, batting tunnels, a classroom where the players can learn English, and other indoor training facilities and recreational areas.

 Staff

-Jose Mejia is currently serving as the manager and field coordinator of the DSL Indians.
+Jose Mejia is currently serving as the manager and field coordinator of the DSL Guardians.
 He is aided by Carlos Fermin, who is working as the infield coach.
-In addition to the coaches, the Cleveland Indians' scouting staff, which is led by Koby Perez, will operate through the academy.
+In addition to the coaches, the Cleveland Guardians' scouting staff, which is led by Koby Perez, will operate through the academy.